 - The Dog Tank in Mendota Heights has an indoor pool for dock diving.

 Need to get some shopping done, but don’t want to leave your dog at home?
 Then let him tag along with you!
 Check out some of these pet-friendly stores that allow your well-behaved dog to come inside!
 You may even want to stop and get photos of your dog with Santa!

 4. At-Home Activities

 Do you prefer to hibernate during the winter?
 That’s fine, we understand!
-But your dog still needs to exercise!
-This is why we recommend setting up an indoor agility course!
-Use cones, tunnels, boxes, and whatever else you can find!
-Or if you have a food-motivated dog, try out nose work!
-You can hide treats or pieces of your dog’s kibble in a puzzle toy (you can even use muffin tins) or in spots around the house.
-Make your dog sniff out the food!
+But your dog (as well as other pets) still needs to exercise!
+You can get a little creative & make some fun at home!
+Set up an indoor agility course with cones, tunnels, boxes, and whatever else you can find.
+Or if you have a food-motivated dog, try out nose work.
+You can utilize puzzle toys (or DIY your own with muffin tins)!
+Find more inspiration here!

 5. Holiday Baking

 Do the holidays get you in a baking mood?
 Then try out some homemade pet treats!
 If you are new to baking for pets, review this baking guide so you know which ingredients are safe for pets – and which ones are toxic!